We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 What are the current trends and which one is the most important for you?

 We’ve seen a strong trend towards performance and more competitive elements.
 I personally think that there is a need for a more competitive side of outdoor activities where the experience is more important than going as fast or as far as you can.

 What do you think of the importance of Social Media for you?

 There is no doubt that social media is an important part of the modern media mix, but it’s not the end all be all.
 I think it is a great thing that enables us to engage in a dialogue with our customers.

 Do you have brand ambassadors?
 If yes, how do you chose them?

-Yes we do have four Lundhags friends at the moment.
-There is no specifics in how or why they were chosen.
+Yes, we do have four Lundhags friends at the moment.
+There are no specifics on how or why they were chosen.
 Personality is an important part here – it has to feel right for both parties.

-Can people apply for sponsorship?
+Can people apply for a sponsorship?
 What do they have to do for it?